kevinsea/Insight-Wiki-Stage/Specifying Result Structures.md

 	                parents: o => o.Samplers,
 	                id: s => s.SamplerID);

 With this extension method, after reading all of the Orders and Samplers, Insight will gather up all of the Samplers and attempt to assign the Beers into the Samplers.

+## Single Parent, Multiple Children ##

+This is a special case where you have a single parent record, and you want to put the next recordset as children all into the parent.

+This can be handled with the query below.
+Note that we do NOT return the parent ID in the second recordset.
+Insight assumes that all of the children go into the parent.

+	SELECT Order.* FROM Order WHERE ID=1
+	SELECT Sampler.* FROM Sampler...

+Now we use the `SingleReader` to get a single record, and the `ThenChildren` extension method to put the children in it:

+ 	var results = c.Query(proc, params,
+		Query.ReturnsSingle<Order>()
+	    	.ThenChildren(Some<Sampler>Records);

 [[Mapping Results to Objects]] - BACK || NEXT- [[Record Readers]]